Jake Heenan: International

 Heenan has represented his country at various under-age levels.
 He is a former New Zealand schools player and also played for the New Zealand under-20s.
 Heenan captained the under-20s at the 2012 Junior World Championship, where the team lost to South Africa in the final.

 Heenan became qualified to play for in June 2016 after completing three years of residency in the country.

-Heenan also has dual passport and thus qualifying for England and New Zealand.
+Heenan is a UK/NZ dual national, thus qualifies to represent England and New Zealand.